Health and Safety Executive

-This section is for Approved Medical Examiners of Divers (AMEDs) and doctors interested in becoming an AMED.
+This section explains the approval process for Approved Medical Examiners of Divers (AMEDs) and doctors interested in becoming an AMED.

 Approval process